Paolo Gucci: Early life and career

 Paolo Gucci was born on 29 March 1931 in Florence, the son of Olwen Price and Aldo Gucci, who was the son of Gucci founder Guccio Gucci.
 He was the chief designer of Gucci in the late 1960s.
 In 1978, his father named him the vice-president of Gucci.

 In 1980, Paolo secretly launched his own business using the Gucci name without telling his father, nor his uncle Rodolfo.
 When they found out, they were both infuriated and fired him from Gucci in September 1980.
 In addition, his father Aldo sued him, threatening to cut off any Gucci supplier who signed on with Paolo.

 In 1984, seeking revenge, Paolo got his father Aldo removed from the company with the help of his cousin Maurizio Gucci, who had recently become the majority shareholder.
 In addition, Paolo also tipped off the IRS about his father's tax evasion.
 In 1986, Aldo was sentenced to one year and one day in prison for tax evasion.
 In 1987, Paolo sold all his shares in Gucci to Investcorp for $42.5 million.
-Due to spending extravagant amounts of money and bad business decisions, he filed for bankruptcy in 1993.
+Due to divorce proceedings and bad business advice, he filed for bankruptcy in 1993.